-On September 12, 2008, 25 people died and more than 100 got injured in the Chatsworth Incident.
+On September 12, 2008, 25 people died, and more than 100 got injured in the Chatsworth Incident.
 The Metrolink set up a safety exhibit dedicated to the deceased victims and first responders in the Union Station passenger waiting space.

 In the Chatsworth section of the San Fernando Valley, a Metrolink passenger train crashed head-on with a Union Pacific freight train.
-The Metrolink engineer got distracted by a text on his phone and drove past a red “stop” sign, according to the serious injury / wrongful death investigation.
+The Metrolink engineer got distracted by a text on his phone and drove past a red “stop” sign, according to the severe injury / wrongful death investigation.

 Metrolink is the local commuter rail safety service in Southern California that has operated for over 25 years.

 The Southern California Regional Rail Body (SCRRA), a combined powers board comprised of an 11-member board including the transportation commissions of Los Angeles, Riverside, San Bernardino, Orange, and Ventura counties, is responsible for the Metrolink board.
 Metrolink runs seven routes throughout a 538-mile network that spans six counties.

 The rail’s commuters travel roughly 441 million miles every year, making it Southern California’s second most popular public transportation system.

 At a 10-year remembrance event in 2018, Brian Humphrey, Metrolink Vice-chair, stated, “Today is a solemn day during which we remember those who died, those who got injured, and their families.”
 “Today is also a day when we can point to the transformative changes that have occurred since then that give us the confidence to say that such a tragedy will never happen again.”